atanaspam/homekube-terraform/docs/vsphere.md

 3. Click on the `+` sign
 4. Set `Domain` to your domain, `User/Group` to `terraform` and the role to `terraform`
 5. Make sure `Propagate to children` is checked

+Alternatively if you are feeling brave or your terraform user will be doing extra work you can opt out of the least privilige setup, and you can just assign the `Administrator` role to your `terraform` user.